 Once an ingredient has been launched, we do not stop there.
 We keep working to make the production process more efficient and sustainable.
 Typically there are five aspects that can be improved to reduce the cost of production over time

 - The yeast itself.
 The more efficiently our yeast can turn what we feed it into the desired end-product, the better the process.
 So identifying and improving bottlenecks within the yeast itself is something we keep working on.
 Efficiency can be measured in several different ways, but one of the most useful is productivity (how many grams of final product does the yeast make per litre per hour).
-A doubling of productivity might typically reduce production costs 25-40%, holding all other factors constant.
+As fermentation costs are proportional to the performance of our yeast strains, a doubling of productivity will roughly halve the fermentation costs

 - Feedstock use and the fermentation process.
 It is not just the yeast.
 We can also improve the fermentation process itself to reduce the use feed stocks such as glucose and vitamins, benefiting everyone.